prabhuignoto/vue-float-menu/README.md

 ### custom icon

-To customize the icon, simply pass any icon in between the `float-menu` tags.
-The component internally uses a slot to insert the icon.
+To customize the Menu Icon, simply pass any valid content in between the `float-menu` tags.

 ```sh
   <float-menu